Folks!: Plot

 Somehow ending up agreeing to volunteer to it, Jon helps Harry and Mildred try to commit suicide many unsuccessful times and halfway through the attempts Arlene shows up on his doorstep with both of her corpulent sons, needing a place to live.
 He initially refuses because she would not even open the door for Harry and Mildred but he eventually caves in and lets them stay.
 She also joins in on the attempts to help Harry and Mildred die, hoping for a cut of the insurance money.
 Her attempts are also unsuccessful.

 Things slowly start looking up for Jon as Audrey eventually shows up to tell him that she was wrong for leaving and how much she loves the fact that he was willing to take in both Harry and Mildred.
-Upon her arrival she realizes all the injuries he has suffered since she saw him last, including the missing testicle.
+Upon her arrival she realizes all the injuries he has suffered since she saw last him, including the lost testicle.
 As they are reconciling he realizes that Arlene, Harry, and Mildred are gone and he knows they are going to try to commit suicide again with her help, so he tracks them down in an attempt to stop them which he successfully does, but not without facing a bit more injury.

 Jon eventually gets their lives on track.
-He and Audrey buy a house and Harry and Mildred move in with them.
+He and Audrey buy a house in the country and Harry and Mildred move in with them.
 Arlene is now with a man who knows how to handle her misbehaving sons.
 Finally, it is revealed that Harry hasn't been yelling "McDonald's" because he was hungry, but because he bought stock in McDonnell Douglas many years ago, meaning he is worth tons of money.